rspamd/rspamd.com/doc/tutorials/writing_rules.md

 ## Difference between `config` and `rspamd_config`

-It might be confusing that there are two variables with a common meaning.
-Unfortunately, this is a legacy of older versions of Rspamd.
-However, currently `rspamd_config` represents an object that can be used for almost all configuration tasks:
+It may be confusing that there are two variables with a similar meaning.
+This is a legacy from older versions of Rspamd.
+However, currently, rspamd_config represents an object that can be used for most configuration tasks:

 * Get configuration options: